Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 📌 Getting to beaches in Sesimbra

 • How far is it?
-It takes you at least 50 minutes to get to Sesimbra.
+At least 50 minutes from Lisbon.

-• Public transport easily available?: Transportes Sul do Tejo has a bus connecting Lisbon (Sete Rios) and Sesimbra.
+• Public transport?
+Transportes Sul do Tejo has a bus connecting Lisbon (Sete Rios) to Sesimbra.

 6Beaches in Comporta